White House Cheers Numbers On Jobs, Border Crossings

 The young Trump presidency is having a different kind of psychological effect on the southwest border where the number of illegal crossings fell by an estimated 40-percent last month.
 Would-be migrants tell NPR they've been discouraged by the president's get-tough rhetoric, as well as increased deportations.
 As with job growth, the White House painted the drop in illicit border crossings as a sign of progress.

-"These measures reflect that both the economy and the border are already responding to the president's agenda, even while we're still in the beginning stages of putting his policies in place," said White House Press Secretary Sean Spicer.
+"These measures reflect that both the economy and the border are already responding to the president's agenda, even while we're still in the beginning stages of putting his policies in place," said Spicer.
 "The country and the world are clearly ready and waiting for the change the president campaigned on and is already delivering."

 The stock market is also on a roll, with the Dow up nearly 14 percent since the November election.
 Many of these gains are based on expectations and what Trump has promised to do, rather than what he's already done.